Large smooth twins from short lattice vectors: Smooth Twin Results

 \subsubsection{Cryptographic smooth twins.}

-For smooth twins suitable for isogeny-based cryptography, we recall that $256$-bit twins are necessary.
-In Section~\ref{sec:isogeny} we will see that smooth twins are not strictly necessary for certain cryptographic applications, as a few larger factors are allowed.
-However for the purpose of this discussion we discuss the challenges of finding cryptographic smooth twins.

-According to Table~\ref{tab:optsize}, one should at least expect to find such a $256$-bit $B$-smooth twin with $B \approx 1250$ where $\pi(B)=204$.
-This is larger than what we were able to do, but records in SVP computations are getting closer to these dimensions~\cite{albrecht2019general,ducas2021advanced,zhao2025sieving} with the current record\footnote{For SVP records see \url{https://www.latticechallenge.org/svp-challenge/}.} at dimension $200$ which includes a large amount of lifting.
-So finding these twins is just beyond computational reach.
+Isogeny-based cryptography typically requires $256$-bit twins.
+While Section~\ref{sec:isogeny} discusses relaxing this requirement, we address here the challenge of finding such twins.
+Table~\ref{tab:optsize} suggests needing $B \approx 1250$ ($\pi(B)=204$) for $256$-bit twins.
+Current SVP records reach dimension $200$ (with lifting)~\cite{albrecht2019general,ducas2021advanced,zhao2025sieving}\iffullversion \footnote{For SVP records see \url{https://www.latticechallenge.org/svp-challenge/}.}\fi, putting this just beyond reach.
 Even if one incorporates lifting and guessing, one would need a large amount of trials in order to find the desired smooth twin -- adding to the computational cost.